Ward's 3-run homer, 5 RBIs lead Angels over Rangers 9-8 - WHIZ News

-Lowe led off the ninth with an infield single, but Raisel Iglesias struck out Adolis García, Joey Gallo and Khris Davis for his eighth save in 10 chances.
+Nate Lowe — who started the rally from eight runs down with a two-run shot in the sixth — led off the ninth with an infield single, but Raisel Iglesias struck out Adolis García, Joey Gallo and Khris Davis for his eighth save in 10 chances.

-Garcia tied Toronto’s Vladimir Guerriero Jr. for the major league with his 16th homer, a solo shot in the fourth.

-Griffin Canning (4-3) won for the third time in five starts. allowing three runs and four hits in six innings.
+“Obviously it’s difficult because these are guys you really are counting and feel really good about actually in a game.
+And having said that, I also believe that they’re going to be fine the next couple outings out,” Maddon said..
+“Regardless of how we won it, we won it.
+And there’s times more recent where we took that game and lost it.
+So, I’ve got to see that as being a positive.”

 UPTON TAKES TO LEADOFF ROLE

-Justin Upton became the first Angels player to homer leading off back-to-back games since Trout as a rookie in 2012.
-In his 15th big league season, Upton had never hit leadoff until Sunday,.
+Justin Upton became the first Angels player to homer leading off back-to-back games since Trout did so as a rookie in 2012.
+Upton — who is in his 15th season — had never hit leadoff until Sunday,.

 FOR STARTERS